Victor & Janet

 Victor Di Gesu – Water Color; Carmel

 Both Victor and Janet identified with the Modern Art movement which challenged established beliefs about what art actually was.
 For Victor, art was a serious endeavor.
-While his painting style was expressive, there was a profound and grounding influence of line.
+While his painting style was expressive, there was a profound influence of line.
 And, he possessed a natural talent for capturing the spirit of whoever and whatever he painted.

 Bohemian to their core, Victor and Janet endured both financial and personal hardship in their lifetime.
 But they seem to have been perfectly matched in their love for each other, and in their shared philosophy that the most important thing–was an art life well lived.
 Had Victor not met Janet in post war Los Angeles, he may have continued his commercial art career.
 But Victor met Janet and that made all of the difference.